The Gates of Delirium: Single

 Entitled "Soon", the last part of the song "The Gates of Delirium" was issued as Atlantic single #3242 in January 1975.
 Its B-side was typically a single edit of "Sound Chaser" (3:13), though copies exist of the release with both "Sound Chaser" – probably in the same single edit – and "Roundabout" or a mono version of the song (without "Sound Chaser" in any form) as the B-side.
 Cash Box described it as "the distinctive sound of Yes is here presented in an eerie, mysterious setting with vocalist Jon Anderson floating amidst the spacey sounds of the rest of the band."

-A very different edit of "Soon," this one 5:44 in length, was released on The Ultimate Yes: 35th Anniversary Collection.
+A very different edit of "Soon," 5:44 in length, was released on The Ultimate Yes: 35th Anniversary Collection.

 Remaster

 The 2003 remastered version of the Relayer album included a studio run-through of this song in its entirety.
 It is somewhat shorter than the original version, with a run time of 21:16 compared to the 21:56 running time on this reissue.
 However, no date is given for this recording.